eerii/fresa/docs/engine_design/style.md

 Namespaces will always try to be only one word.
 Interfaces will start with a capital "I".
 These conventions might be broken when working with elements defined in external libraries, such as `vulkan`.

-We will also denote the engine name in fully lowercase letters and accompanied by the strawberry emoji, **fresa :strawberry:**.
+We will also denote the engine name in fully lowercase letters and accompanied by the strawberry emoji, **fresa 🍓**.
 All titles of documentation sections will be similarly written in lowercase.

 ## comments and documentation